-ICE: Hunger strike abates at immigration detention center
+ICE: Hunger strike winding down at Tacoma immigration detention center

-One detainee who is continuing to refuse meals has been allowed to remain in the general population, but facility personnel are monitoring him closely, a federal spokeswoman wrote of the strike that began Monday.
+The last of the original protesters who is still refusing meals has been allowed to remain in the general population, but facility personnel are monitoring him closely, a federal spokeswoman wrote of the strike that began Monday.

 A hunger strike to protest conditions at the 1,500-bed Northwest Detention Center in Tacoma has significantly abated, the federal agency that oversees the contract facility said Friday.